 Polish Your Bevel With a Flap Disc

-- Use Long, Even Strokes: Maintain consistent pressure to avoid high spots or uneven areas.
+- Use Long, Even Strokes: Keep consistent pressure to avoid high spots or uneven areas.

-- Monitor Progress: Continuously check that no black marker remains visible on the marked line.
+- Monitor Progress: Check continuously that no black marker is visible on the line.

-- Adjust Technique: Don’t hesitate to modify your approach based on the surface condition.
+- Adjust Technique: Modify your approach based on what the surface tells you.

-- Final Touch: Once the desired bevel angle is achieved, apply a flap disc for that high polish finish.
+- Final Touch: Once the bevel angle is right, run the flap disc over it for that high-polish finish.

-Mastering the flap disc technique takes practice, but even basic tools can yield impressive results when used correctly.
-With patience and precision, you’ll elevate your metalworking skills and achieve professional-quality bevels.
+Mastering the flap disc takes practice.
+Even basic tools produce impressive results when used with patience and precision.

 Safety Precautions to Follow While Grinding